-The other is that LG has its flagship TVs on shelves – we're in the midst of reviewing them now – with Samsung and Panasonic and the rest to follow shortly.
+The other is that LG has its flagship TVs on shelves – we've got a review of the OLED C8 with more to come.
+Samsung and Panasonic are also now unfurling their UHD weapons.
 Since the AF8 is not a huge leap on from the A1 this gives the other brands a great opportunity to chase and take over.
 However, it's unlikely that any of them will be making a quantum leap in 2018, especially when it comes to OLED as they all share the same basic panels.

-So for now, the Sony AF8 is the best TV you can buy for the, admittedly premium, price.
+So for now, the Sony AF8 is the best 4K UHD TV you can buy.
+End of.

-So, that's the pre-amble done with.
-On with the review…
+So, that's the verdict spoiled, early doors.
+On with the review.

 - Best TV 2018 – purest televisual porn, with more £2K+ TVs